LukeZGD/p0insettia-plus/untether/README.md

 # p0insettia - untether
-A tool for untethered jailbreak of iOS 10.3.4 ~~32-bit devices~~ iPhone 5 with checkm8 BootROM exploit.
+A tool for untethered jailbreak for iOS 10.3.4 iPhone 5 (iPhone5,2 Global only) with checkm8 BootROM exploit and iOS 7 iBoot exploit.

 ## Note
 All at your own risk!